 Adjuvant Capital, with several GHIF alumni, is seeking to accelerate the development of new technologies to address public health challenges.
 GHIC has supported Adjuvant Capital Fund’s launch, with the generous support from the Government of Germany, through its KfW development bank.

-Our independent board of directors represents diverse expertise from pharmaceutical, venture capital, investment banking, philanthropy, global health, and international development backgrounds.
+Our board of directors and executive leadership represent pharmaceutical, venture capital, investment banking, philanthropy, global health, and international development backgrounds.

 Former Vice Chairman of the Securities Division at Goldman, Sachs & Co.